-The process usually uses a direct current in an electrolytic solution so that a coating is build up with pores of 10 to 150 NM which then oxidize and can be colored with a dye.
-The final oxide layer thickness is around 0,5 um to 150 um and will need to be sealed.
+The process usually uses a direct current in an electrolytic solution so that a coating is build up with pores of 10 to 150 nm which then oxidize and can be colored with a dye.
+The final oxide layer thickness is around 0,5 μm to 150 μm and it will need to be sealed.

 Alodine is a chemical treatment of aluminum to prevent corrosion, it is electrically conductive and can be used as a primer for layers of paint.
 It does not add weight or changes dimensions of the part that is being treated, where as paint does.
 It is easy to apply and needs no electricity (anodizing does) to treat the parts.